Lucy Davis: Career

-Davis appeared briefly in an episode of The Detectives, a show created for and starring her father (Jasper Carrott).
+Davis appeared briefly in an episode of The Detectives, a show created by and starring her father.
 She played Maria Lucas in the BBC's 1995 production of Pride and Prejudice, and also had a role in the 1996 Christmas special of One Foot in the Grave.
 After her breakthrough role as Dawn Tinsley in The Office, she appeared in the films Sex Lives of the Potato Men and Shaun of the Dead in 2004, whilst continuing to play Hayley Jordan in The Archers on BBC Radio 4.
 She gave up this last role when her other acting responsibilities made it impossible to continue, and the part was recast in September 2005.

 Davis appeared in the third-season episode "Elephants and Hens" of UK TV programme Black Books.
 In 2006, she appeared as the "Fashion TV" host on ABC's Ugly Betty, and later that year played writer Lucy Kenwright in NBC's Studio 60 on the Sunset Strip.
 In 2008, she appeared in several episodes of the US series Reaper.
 In 2010, she starred in ITV's six-episode comedy drama, Married Single Other, and also appeared in a guest role in The Mentalist alongside her then-husband Owain Yeoman.
 She also appears in the John Landis-produced thriller Some Guy Who Kills People.
 In 2012, she had a guest voice part in Family Guy for the episode "Be Careful What You Fish For".
 She appeared in series two, episode eight of the BBC series Death in Paradise (2013).
 She became a Patron for the performing arts group Theatretrain in 2012.

 Davis played Etta Candy in the 2017 film Wonder Woman, the first live-action cinematic portrayal of the comic book character.
 She said of the character: "She's a woman in a man's world and so being heard and seen aren't the easiest things, but it kind of doesn't deter her.
 Etta is unapologetically herself and I think that that's the thing that has drawn me to her the most... it took quite a while in my life to be unapologetically myself."

 Davis appeared in the Netflix series Chilling Adventures of Sabrina as Hilda Spellman, which aired from 2018 to 2020.
 She played Eva, known as the supervillain Surge, on the Disney Channel sitcom The Villains of Valley View which premiered on 3 June 2022.